frasermarlow/singer-getting-started/README.md

 `$ ~/tap-autopilot/bin/tap-autopilot --config ~/tap-autopilot-config/config.json --catalog ~/tap-autopilot-config/catalog.json --properties ~/tap-autopilot-config/catalog.json --state ~/tap-autopilot-config/state.json | ~/target-csv/bin/target-csv`

  Congratulations.
 If you made it this far, you have succeeded in getting a Singer Tap up and running on MacOS.
+You can check that your `.csv` files were created in your current directory by typing in
+ `$ ls -la`